NuclearPhoenixx/Epistle3/README.md

-# Marc Laidlaw's Epistle 3 Post.
-August 25th, 2017.
+# Marc Laidlaw's Epistle3 blog entry
+<b>from August 25th, 2017.</b>

 ![Open issues](https://img.shields.io/github/issues-raw/phoenix1747/MarcLaidlaw-Epistle3.svg?style=flat-square) ![Last commit](https://img.shields.io/github/last-commit/phoenix1747/MarcLaidlaw-Epistle3.svg?style=flat-square) ![GitHub contributors](https://img.shields.io/github/contributors/phoenix1747/MarcLaidlaw-Epistle3.svg?style=flat-square) ![Hype-Meter](https://img.shields.io/badge/hype-9000%2B-blue.svg?style=flat-square)

-This is a fork of Jackathan/MarcLaidlaw-Epistle3 where I try to maintain the whole thing and merge the original pull requests and stuff.
+This was originally a fork of Jackathan/MarcLaidlaw-Epistle3, but I think there have been made enough changes that this stands out as it's own repository.
+Thanks to @Jackathan!
+I'm trying to maintain the whole thing and merge the original pull requests and stuff here.
+If the blog post or the tweets get deleted somehow, you can still read all the content here or at https://github.com/Jackathan/MarcLaidlaw-Epistle3 if this repo is too bloated for your taste.

-<b> So far this repository includes many of the original pull request, many additional translations, some minor improvements and the Epistle3 Afterthoughts by Marc Laidlaw. </b>
+<i>So far this repository includes many of the original pull request, many additional translations, some minor improvements and the Epistolary Afterthoughts by Marc Laidlaw.</i>

 ---

-I'm archiving this for the world to see in the case the blog post somehow gets deleted.

-The original source is Marc Laidlaw's website, at http://www.marclaidlaw.com/epistle-3/

-If you want a little more info, watch this video by ValveNewsNetwork: https://www.youtube.com/watch?v=urza2sbU68Q

-Here is another video by ValveNewsNetwork regarding the HL3 Map Leak and some Episode 3 speculation: https://www.youtube.com/watch?v=h3m7Oc08Ur0

----
+## Names and changes

-Here you can view the original version, as well as my corrected version which has all the obfuscated names switched back to the real names.
+Here you can view the original version, as well as the corrected version which has all the obfuscated names switched back to the real names.

-If you want to know what I changed in the name swaps, I made a rough list here:
+Here is a list of all the names that have been changed to their "original" equivalent:

 "Playa" 			      : "Player"